Training

 Research consistently shows that resistance training improves quality of life and functional strength as women age, helping everyday tasks feel easier and safer.

-Why you do not need a gym.
+Why you do not need a gym

 One of the biggest misconceptions is that effective strength training requires heavy barbells or a gym membership.
 In reality, progressive overload, gradually increasing challenge over time, can be achieved with dumbbells, resistance bands, tempo changes, and structured programming.
+At-home strength workouts are not a compromise.
+When done consistently and progressively, they can deliver real results.

 How often should women strength train?

-The bottom line.
+The bottom line

 Strength training is one of the most powerful tools women have to support their health, energy, and confidence long-term.
 It is not about lifting the heaviest weight possible.
 It is about building a body that feels strong, capable, and resilient.